kimxilxyong/jquery-timeago/README.markdown

+# chronos-timeago: a jQuery plugin for timeago date strings using the chronos task scheduler

 This is a fork of [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) with the porpose of improving the handling of intervals.
 The reason why i have forked it is that i have a huge problem with clearInterval.
 If you call $("element").timeago() more than once it is not possible to remove the event unless you keep track of all the interval event Id's yourself!
 Which should not be neccessary, because thats what a plugin should be for.
 This multiple calling of $("element").timeago() is fixed - an existing event is removed before creating a new one.